ReCONstruct-Digital-Platform/Building-Identification-Tool/README.md

 ### 4. Fill the database with buildings

 The newly created database does not contain any buildings to classify yet, so we need to add some.
-`data\buildings.csv` contains a few of them to get you started.
+`data/buildings.csv` contains a few of them to get you started.

 These buildings have addresses, which must be converted to latitude/longitude coordinates in order to be used by the tool.
 This conversion process is called [geocoding](https://developers.google.com/maps/documentation/javascript/geocoding).